Manual Lenses on the Sony a7/a7II/a7III

 This method is more sensitive than the focus peaking and much less distracting.With this technique I usually get critically sharp images without using the focus magnifier button.

-You can increase the effect by increasing the sharpening to +3 (Creative Style/ your picture mode/ Sharpness).
-This will result in overshapened jpgs but if you are shooting raw this won’t bother you.
+Tip 4: You can increase the effect by increasing the sharpening to +3 (Creative Style/ your picture mode/ Sharpness).
+This will result in over sharpened JPGs but if you are shooting raw this won’t bother you.

-It is in fact very easy to learn manual focusing.
-Over time your focusing will become a little bit faster so that you can react faster and focus on people and other objects which are moving slowly.
+It is in fact very easy to learn to focus manually.
+Over time your focusing skill will improve so that you can react faster and focus on people and other objects which are moving slowly.
 But it won’t take you more than 5 minutes to learn the basics needed to focus on a static object.

-I also find that my results are more reliable than when I use AF and it feels better because it is me who is focusing, not the camera guessing were I want to focus.
+I also find that for landscapes and nature images my results are more reliable than when I use AF and I enjoy the process more because it is me who is focusing, not the camera guessing were I want to focus.

 Which are some good lenses to get started?